Next crop ready:

 Plants are grown from seeds collected along the edge of a woodland in Moore County, North Carolina.

 The leaves were once used in animal bedding to repel insects, and current research is investigating their use as a mosquito repellent.
-Humans can eat the berries, but they don't taste very good.
+The berries can be eaten, but they don't taste very good.

 |States||Cost per order|